An FLRW Cosmology with a Chameleon Field: Chameleon Field In FLRW Framework

-It should be mentioned that one cannot expect this qualitative description to produce the exact observed cosmological eras of the universe, since in this analysis, some assumptions, for example the constancy of the equation of state of the matter field during the evolution of the universe, are used which are not manifestations of reality.
-However, some of the solutions provided here are capable of describing special eras of the universe, such as the big bang and the late time acceleration.
-Regarding the definitions of the dynamical parameters, relations~(\ref{200}), $X$ is the Hubble parameter.
-Therefore, any exponential expansion of the universe, such as the inflation phase or the late time acceleration, is represented by vertical sections of the integral curves.
-The big bang, on the other hand, corresponds to the limit $X\rightarrow\infty$, which is represented by half of the circumference of the Poincar\'e disk.
-As examples, the phase portrait and global phase portrait of three cases ($\omega=-1.49$,$\gamma=1$),($\omega=-1.49$,$\gamma=0$) and ($\omega=50000$,$\gamma=1$) are provided in Figures~\ref{fig:fig12},~\ref{fig:fig13} and~\ref{fig:fig14}, respectively.
+These two equations can be used to analyze the universe as a dynamical system.
+However, since the dependence of the matter Lagrangian term on the scalar field is not specified, one can only have a qualitative analysis of the equations by means of $\gamma$ and $\omega$.
+It should be mentioned that one cannot expect this qualitative description to produce exactly the observed cosmological eras of the universe, since in this analysis, some assumptions, such as the constancy of the equation of state of the matter field during the evolution of the universe, have been used which do not manifest the reality.
+Regarding the definitions of the dynamical parameters, relations~(\ref{200}), $X$ is the Hubble parameter and so, any exponential expansion of the universe, such as the inflation phase and the late time acceleration, is represented by vertical sections of the integral curves.
+The big bang, on the other hand, corresponds to $X\rightarrow\infty$.
+As examples, the phase portraits of three cases ($\omega=-1.49$,$\gamma=1$),($\omega=-1.49$,$\gamma=0$) and ($\omega=50000$,$\gamma=1$) are provided in Figures~\ref{fig:fig12},~\ref{fig:fig13} and~\ref{fig:fig14}, respectively.
+The value of $\omega=-\frac{3}{2}$ and $\omega=50000$ correspond to a conformal invariant BD theory~\cite{CONINV} and GR limit respectively.